jxmot/laravel9-learning/HOSTING.md

 # Important Notes

 * When copying your application source onto the server do not overwrite the changes made in the [Enable HTTPS](#enable_https) steps above.
+Incorporate them into your source code.
-* Although the database has been prepared it is **not** used, your application will be using it.
+* Although the database has been prepared it is **not** used by the basic Laravel installation.
+But your application will be using it after it's installed and set up.
   * The `.env` file with your application's changes in it will need to be modified.
 The minimum changes are:

 ```